Grand Teton and Yellowstone National Parks landscape

 What Makes Yellowstone Special

 Old Faithful gets all the attention but it’s honestly not the most impressive geyser in the park.
 Grand Prismatic Spring is.
-That massive rainbow-colored hot spring is the third largest in the world and it looks like something from another planet.
+That massive rainbow-colored hot spring is the third largest in the world at 370 feet across and it looks like something from another planet.
 You’ve seen it on Instagram a thousand times and it still hits different in person.
+The overlook trail that opened a few years ago finally gives you the elevated angle that does it justice.

-The park has over 10,000 thermal features.
-Mud pots that bubble and gurgle like a witch’s cauldron.
+The park has mud pots that bubble and gurgle.
 Fumaroles that hiss steam into cold morning air.
 Travertine terraces at Mammoth that look like frozen waterfalls made of minerals.
+Norris Geyser Basin is the hottest and most dynamic thermal area and it changes constantly.
+I’ve been there in years where whole sections were roped off because new features opened up overnight.
+The ground is literally alive.

 Then there’s the wildlife.
 Yellowstone is the best place in the lower 48 to see large mammals in the wild.
 Bison are everywhere.
-You will get stuck behind them on the road.
-That’s not a maybe.
-Wolves are harder to spot but Lamar Valley gives you a legitimate shot, especially at dawn and dusk.
-Grizzlies, black bears, elk, moose, pronghorn.
-The park is basically a safari.
+There are roughly 5,000 of them and you will get stuck behind a herd on the road.
+That’s not a maybe, that’s a guarantee if you drive through Hayden Valley or Lamar Valley.
+Wolves are harder to spot but Lamar Valley gives you a legitimate shot, especially at dawn and dusk with a good spotting scope.
+I’ve sat on the pullouts at Lamar at 5:30am with folks who drive there every morning and know each wolf pack by name.
+Grizzlies, black bears, elk, moose, pronghorn, bighorn sheep.
+The park is basically the Serengeti of North America.

-The Grand Canyon of the Yellowstone is another stunner.
-Not as big as the Arizona version but the colors in the canyon walls and the power of the Lower Falls make it one of the most photographed spots in the park for good reason.
+The Grand Canyon of the Yellowstone is another highlight.
+Not as big as the Arizona version but the yellow and orange colors in the canyon walls and the 308-foot Lower Falls make it one of the most photographed spots in the park.
+Artist Point gives you the classic view and it’s worth fighting the crowd for.

 What Makes Grand Teton Special

-Grand Teton doesn’t need a supervolcano to impress you.
+Grand Teton does not need a supervolcano to impress you.
 It has the Teton Range.

 These mountains are young by geological standards.
+Around 9 million years old, compared to the Rockies at 80 million.
 They haven’t had time to erode into gentle slopes.
 They’re sharp, dramatic, and they rise nearly 7,000 feet above the valley floor with no foothills to soften the blow.
+The Grand Teton itself tops out at 13,775 feet.
 The first time you see them from the highway you’ll pull over.
 Everyone does.
+I’ve driven that stretch of 191 probably 40 times and I still slow down.

 The park is more compact than Yellowstone.
 That’s actually a selling point.
 You can see the highlights in 2-3 days without feeling rushed.
 The scenic drive along Teton Park Road gives you mountain views the entire way.
 Jenny Lake is a postcard.
 String Lake and Leigh Lake feel like secrets even though they’re on the map.

 The hiking here is world class.
 Cascade Canyon is my favorite day hike in any national park.
+Period.
 You take the boat across Jenny Lake, then walk into a glacier-carved canyon with the Tetons towering above you on both sides.
-It’s 9 miles round trip and every step is worth it.
+Wildflowers carpet the meadows in July.
+Moose graze along the creek.
+The turnaround at the fork is 9 miles round trip and every step is worth it.
+If you’re fit and want to push further, the spur to Lake Solitude adds 4 miles and 1,500 feet of climbing for one of the most dramatic alpine lakes you’ll ever stand beside.

 Wildlife watching is excellent too.
 Moose are more common here than in Yellowstone.
-The wetlands along the Snake River are prime moose habitat.
-Bison herds roam the valley.
+The wetlands along the Snake River and around Oxbow Bend are prime moose habitat.
+I’ve seen up to four moose in a single morning at Schwabacher Landing.
+Bison herds roam the valley floor.
 Bears are around but less visible than in Yellowstone.

 The Snake River itself is a gem.
 Float trips give you a completely different perspective of the mountains.
 Sunrise on the Tetons reflected in the Snake River is one of the most iconic images in American landscape photography.
-Ansel Adams made his career on that view and it still looks exactly like his photographs.
+Ansel Adams made his career on that view, and Schwabacher Landing still looks exactly like his photographs on a calm morning.
+I’ve photographed that reflection at least 20 times and the image still sells.

 Grand Teton also has something Yellowstone doesn’t.
 A real town right outside the park.
-Jackson is expensive but it has legitimate restaurants, bars, and shops.
+Jackson is expensive (bring your wallet) but it has legitimate restaurants, craft breweries, and shops.
 After three days of trail mix and gas station coffee, that matters.
+The town square with its elk antler arches is touristy but genuinely fun.
+And if you need gear, Jackson has outfitters that stock everything from bear spray to fly rods.

 Scenery